Google’s SGE Update Will Change SEO Forever

 Google’s SGE update intends to keep users on Google longer.
 Generated answers will appear at the top of most search pages, with the ability for users to follow up on their questions to refine the provided answer.
 Their Perspectives feature indexes and organizes user-generated content on social media through a layout reminiscent of Pinterest.
 The Perspectives feature may become something of its own content platform, aggregating the best results from Reddit, TikTok, YouTube, and elsewhere on the web.

-Protected content categories will not get the AI treatment right away
+2. Protected content categories will not get the AI treatment right away

 Compared to the cavalier approach taken by Microsoft with their Bing chat, Google is playing it safe.
 Google’s AI search product will hit the market without the ability to comment on certain risky topics.

-• Emergency notices and urgent breaking news
+- Emergency notices and urgent breaking news

-• Highly sensitive medical, legal, and financial topics
+- Highly sensitive medical, legal, and financial topics

-• Information about significant life events like buying a home or having a child
+- Information about significant life events like buying a home or having a child

-• Potentially sensitive social and political topics such as race, religion, and sexuality
+- Potentially sensitive social and political topics such as race, religion, and sexuality

 These topics receive added scrutiny from Google.
 Where less critical topics may be slightly inaccurate without posing a risk to a person’s safety or financial well-being, these topics must be discussed in a factual and transparent manner.

-AI-generated answers are fairly accurate, but language models suffer from “hallucinations”, where they occasionally present misleading or false information as correct.
-Google knows this, and will not allow AI to address these sensitive topics until such hallucinations are eliminated.
+AI-generated answers are fairly accurate, but language models suffer from “hallucinations,” where they occasionally present misleading or false information as correct.
+Google knows this and will not allow AI to address these sensitive topics until such hallucinations are eliminated.

-General informational content will lose its SEO value
+3. General informational content will lose its SEO value

-We’ve actually discussed this idea before in our “is ChatGPT bad for SEO?” article.
-Now we’re going to see that idea tested at scale.
+We’ve actually discussed this idea before in our “Is ChatGPT bad for SEO?” article.
+Now, we’re going to see that idea tested at scale.

 Generated answers will be able to quickly address basic informational queries without requiring the user to leave Google.
 If the answer is right there in front of them, why would users click through to your blog post on the same topic?

 As SGE comes online, we anticipate a drop in traffic for simple Q&A articles, basic how-tos, and explainers.
-The rule of thumb is this: if ChatGPT or an equivalent technology can provide users with as good or better an answer than your article does, your article will likely lose out to a generated answer.
+The rule of thumb is this: if ChatGPT or an equivalent technology can provide users with as good or better an answer as your article does, your article will likely lose out to a generated answer.

 Address this challenge by being better.
 Offer more value per article.
 Dig deeper into the topic and provide the kind of insight and information that a general chat AI cannot.
-If there’s a silver lining to this search overhaul, it’s that high quality, thoroughly researched content ought to be rewarded—just as cheap, quickly assembled content ought to be punished.
+If there’s a silver lining to this search overhaul, it’s that high-quality, thoroughly researched content ought to be rewarded—just as cheap, quickly assembled content ought to be punished.

 Another algorithm update